Skip to content

 Ukraine to secure first IMF loan package due to wartime spending

-Ukraine incurred a huge deficit mainly due to its enormous military spending, and had to rely on its central bank printing more money to loan to the government.
+Ukraine incurred a huge deficit mainly due to its enormous military spending, and had to rely on its central bank printing more money.

 A Ukrainian solder stands guard during a presidential working trip to Kyiv this week (AN/President of Ukraine)